Exploring and Benchmarking the Planning Capabilities of Large Language Models: Introduction

 \section{Introduction}

-Intelligent agents require the ability to plan— to proactively chart a course of action to achieve their objectives.
-This capacity for strategic foresight is fundamental to intelligent behavior~\citep{russell2016artificial}.
+Intelligent agents require the ability to plan to proactively chart a course of action to achieve their objectives.
+This capacity for strategic foresight is considered fundamental to intelligent behavior~\citep{russell2016artificial}.
 While classical search algorithms have long been the cornerstone of planning studies, machine learning techniques, particularly Monte-Carlo Tree Search (MCTS) and reinforcement learning, have emerged as useful additions, significantly expanding the capabilities of modern planning systems.

 With the advent of powerful large language models (LLMs), there are new opportunities to both revisit classical planning problems, and to further explore new problems through natural language specification that reflects the ambiguity and uncertainty of real-world domains.
-Planning capability is important for many tasks such as meeting scheduling and trip planning.
-Moreover, it is a crucial skill for assisting users with task planning, text planning, or performing tasks in the real world.
+Planning capability is important for many tasks such as game playing, meeting scheduling and trip planning.
 Research is already underway to leverage the commonsense knowledge of LLMs in real-world tasks~\citep{huang2022inner, singh2023progprompt, ding2023task} and to generate plans~\citep{valmeekam2023planning, hao2023reasoning, guan2024leveraging}.
-This research has shed some light on LLMs' struggle with planning tasks.
-They may produce ineffective or even incorrect plans, even in straightforward scenarios.
+The research has shed some light on LLMs' struggle with planning tasks.
+Even state-of-the-art LLMs may produce ineffective or even incorrect plans, even in straightforward scenarios.
+Our paper focuses on analyzing and improving the planning capability of LLM systems.

-This paper focuses on improving the planning capability of LLM systems through focusing on both instructing the model and enhancing the search strategy required for planning.
-We provide a novel exploration of in-context learning(ICL), utilizing the emerging paradigm of many-shot learning with long context.
-We compare this approach with traditional fine-tuning methods and investigate both in-domain and out-of-domain generalization.